UNCOVER YOUR SKIN

-SKIN is our body’s largest organ, covering entire body.
-Skin protects us against environmental influences (e.g. heat, light, injury, infection etc.), regulates body temperature, stores water and fat, prevents water loss and entry of bacteria as well as acts as a sensory organ.
+SKIN is our body’s largest organ covering the entire body.
+The skin protects us against environmental influences (e.g. heat, light, injury, infection, etc), it regulates body temperature, stores water and fat, prevents water loss and entry of bacteria, and also acts as a sensory organ.

 Do you know that…

 - Every adult person has about 2 m² of skin;

 - The average weight of the skin is about 14 kg, forming about 20% of the total body mass;